01ly/InsBot/README.md

 > * add get user following tags
 > * add get posts of a specified tag
 > * add follow tags
+>
+> UPDATE:2019/03/11
+> * add get posts of locations
+> * add discover posts
+>
+> **NOTE**:The Ins account you logined by InsBot will be banned if you make it like a fake account by posting same pictures or repeating same acts with 0 delays.